 From the many reports I hear, gardeners who don’t disturb soil have more success for less effort in reducing marestail (equisetum), compared to gardeners who dig.

-Whichever you have, mulching rather than attempting to dig out every root means soil grows it less.
+Whichever perennial weed you have, mulching rather than attempting to dig out every root means a greater chance of complete eradication.
 Why?
-If only soil could talk… like all organisms, it’s happier when no disturbed, and weeds are part of its re-covery mechanism, literally.
+If only soil could talk… like all organisms that are alive, it’s happier when not disturbed and damaged.

 Best method is to lift the polythene and check for recent growth: it will be white or pale yellow stems.
 If you see lots of them, best leave the polythene in place because weed roots still have sufficient reserves in their roots to continue growing.